Bridport Railway: Stations

-The extension to West Bay opened in 1884 and the GWR hoped that the area would develop into a major holiday resort.
-The harbour itself had substantially declined in importance over the years, reducing to 10% of its former trade from 1830 to 1880, in part because of the arrival of the railway itself.
+was the terminus of the 1884 extension.
+It was opened as Bridport Harbour station but was soon changed to Bridport West Bay to promote it as a holiday resort.
+The harbour itself had substantially declined in importance over the years, reducing to 10% of its former trade from 1830 to 1880 as a result of local industries declining, in part because of the arrival of the railway in the town.